Dmitrii-Tomin/torsen_differential/README.md

 3. **Print the Components:**
    - Print all the parts individually.
 Ensure each part is printed accurately for proper assembly.
-   - ***IMPORTANT.*** First print a couple of parts to ensure proper tolerances.
+   - ***IMPORTANT:*** First print a couple of parts to ensure proper tolerances and adjust the horizontal expansion.
      This was printed on an old printer, so the fit might be too loose.

 4. **Assemble the Model:**
    - Follow the assembly instructions provided in the `assembly_guide.pdf` included in the repository.

 ## Contributing

 Contributions are welcome!
 If you have suggestions, improvements, or new features, feel free to fork the repository and create a pull request.
 For major changes, please open an issue first to discuss what you would like to change.
+The files for modifying are in a separate folder.

 1. Fork the Project.
 2. Create your Feature Branch.